AhmetDurak/ReqresTask/README.md

 At the beginning, I made simple tasks like creating user, updating and deleting with dynamic id, but couldn't retrieve specific user information or didn't show up on `list of user` request.
-Therefore, I tried to do it with registration which brought me also no help.
+Therefore, I tried to do it with registration which gave me also no help.
 But I kept it, so you can inspect my whole framework.
 I also created some more overloading method, which can be helpful to use same method with different inputs.